chvlavanya/golang/README.md

 ### Prerequisites

 What things are needed to install the software and how to install them.
-For now, maybe copy in "how to install python and python3 using apt."
+For now, maybe copy in "how to install golang using apt."

 ## Built With